fanglingsu/vimb/index.md

 ## latest features

+Hinting by Letters
+: Vimb allow now to set the chars used to built the hint labels.
+To have a more vimium like behaviour you can `:set hintkeys=sdfghjkla`.
+This allows fast filtering without moving you hands from the home row of the keyboard.

 Remote-Control
 : If vimb is started with `-n` or `--fifo-name` option, vimb creates a fifo names 'vimb-fifo-{name}' in the `$XDG_CONFIG_HOME/vimb` directory.
 All